The following professionals lent their expertise to this article:

 Online Nurse Practitioner Programs in CA: Top Schools & More

-Registered nurses (RNs) who want to transition to the role of nurse practitioner (NP) have several options when it comes to online programs in California.
-One of the highest-paying states for nurses, California is popular option for nursing students who want to advance their career and earn more.
+Registered nurses (RNs) who want to transition to nurse practitioners (NPs) have several options when it comes to online programs in California.
+One of the highest-paying states for nurses, California is a popular option for nursing students who want to advance their career and earn more.
 In this guide, we’ve answered some of the most common questions about becoming an NP and highlighted three standout options for online NP training in California.

 Author: Amy Williams